JupiterOne-Archives/docs-old/guides/configure-sso-integration.md

 ## Removing Users

-When you unassign / remove a user from the JupiterOne app within your IdP, the user will immediately lose access to your JupiterOne account because the authentication happens with your IdP.
+When you unassign / remove a user from the JupiterOne app within your IdP, the user will no longer be able to log in to your JupiterOne account because the authentication happens with your IdP.
 However, the user memberships will remain in the Groups.
 You can manually remove them from the groups within JupiterOne.